HobaiRiku/loraserver/README.md

 # LoRa Server RIV custom

 This is a fork project for [RIV](https://www.reachxm.com/) custom edition.
-All change base in v1.0.1 and are in `v1.0.1-riv-custom` branch
+All change base in v1.0.1 and are in `riv-custom` branch

 # LoRa Server